|

 SWCPC 182

-Consists of photographs of the Womble family and their ranch in Deaf
+Consists of photographs of the Womble family and their ranch in Deaf Smith

-Smith County, Texas (1919-1926), and includes a print of a windmill tower being raised.
+County, Texas (1919-1926), and includes a print of a windmill tower being

-John C. Womble of Tennessee brought his family to Deaf Smith County in the Texas Panhandle
+John C. Womble of Tennessee brought his family to Deaf Smith County in the Texas

-grain and cattle.
-John's son, Troy, established a ranch in 1898 on land which later became
+where they raised grain and cattle.
+John's son, Troy, established a ranch in

-the site for the town of Hereford.
+1898 on land which later became the site for the town of Hereford.

 Wood, Charles L.

-Photograph collection, 1890-1920
+Photograph Collection, 1890-1920

 47 copy prints, 52 copy negatives

-Consists of photographs of ranching activities on ranges in Texas and
+Consists of photographs of ranching activities on ranges in Texas and Montana

-Montana and town life in the Texas Panhandle (1890-1920).
+and town life in the Texas Panhandle.

-Charles L. Wood held the position of agricultural and ranching historian at Texas Tech
+Charles L. Wood held the position of agricultural and ranching historian at

-University in Lubbock, Texas, until his death in 1981.
+Texas Tech University in Lubbock, Texas, until his death in 1981.

 Wood, William J. and Edna